-Truth is, it’s a complicated subject, especially with manufacturers and content creators developing and implementing different varieties of HDR.
+The truth is that it’s a complicated subject, especially with manufacturers and content creators developing and enabling different varieties of HDR.
 But it's also worth persevering with, because well implemented HDR has a transformative effect on picture quality, perhaps even more so than the move from Full HD to 4K.

-So, what is it exactly, and how will it make your video pictures look better than ever?
+So, what is HDR exactly, and how will it make your TV pictures look better than ever?
 Read on for all you need to know about HDR video technology on 4K TVs, games consoles, mobile phones and more...

 What does HDR mean?

-The theory is: the higher the dynamic range, the closer a photograph gets to real life.
+The theory is: the higher the dynamic range, the closer a photograph gets to all the different tones that you'd see in real life.
 HDR for televisions is basically the same idea.

 Look at the sky.
 The clouds may be white (or grey in the UK), but there should be definite layers.
 Around the clouds, you should be able to pick out varying degrees of brightness.